 Recruiting the Students

 Admission to the Minor in Public Policy and International Affairs may be earned by current SMU students and transfer students who are currently enrolled at SMU via the admissions requirements below.
-Students must apply in the fall of their second year to be considered, and students who apply to be Tower Scholars must (1) have a GPA of 3.3, (2) plan to pursue a major with distinction, and (3) agree to complete the pre/co-requisites set out above.
+Students must apply in the fall of their second year to be considered, and students who apply to be Tower Scholars must (1) have a GPA of 3.3 and (2) agree to complete the pre/co-requisites set out above.
 The selection process for choosing the Tower Scholars will be based on merit and determined by an application and interview process.

 Applicants must submit the following four items: